-Hawaii National Park, Hawai‘i – Hawai‘i Volcanoes National Park continues its tradition of sharing Hawaiian culture and After Dark in the Park programs with the community and visitors in May.
+Hawaii National Park, Just a short drive from Ohia House Bed and Breakfast – Hawai‘i Volcanoes National Park continues its tradition of sharing Hawaiian culture and After Dark in the Park programs with the community and visitors in August.
 All programs are free, but park entrance fees apply.
-Mark the calendar for these upcoming event:
+Programs are co-sponsored by the Hawai‘i Pacific Parks Association, and your $2 donation helps support park programs.
+Mark the calendar for these upcoming events:

 Where: Kīlauea Visitor Center lānai